httpwg/http-extensions/draft-ietf-httpbis-replay.md

 --- abstract

+Using TLS early data creates an exposure to the possibility of a replay attack.
-This document explains the risks of using early data for HTTP and describes techniques for reducing them.
-In particular, it defines a mechanism that enables clients to communicate with servers about early data, to assure correct operation.
+This document defines mechanisms that allows clients to communicate with servers about HTTP requests that are sent in early data.
+Techniques are described that use these mechanisms to mitigate the risk of replay.

 --- middle